 Key Takeaways

-• MSP integration makes it possible to synchronize data with managed services providers.
+MSP integration makes it possible to synchronize data with managed service providers.
 Businesses can also unify data from multiple MSPs using an integration solution.

-• Tools like Zapier, Exalate, and Snaplogic can help admins configure their syncs in order to control what gets shared.
+- Tools like Zapier, Exalate, and Snaplogic can help admins configure their syncs to control what gets shared.
 They also offer automation features and triggers for reducing the required human input.

-• Integrating MSPs could be a headache when it comes to cutting costs.
-And if you lock in with one vendor, de-coupling would become a migraine when you want to end your cooperation with them.
+- Integrating MSPs could be a headache when it comes to cutting costs.
+If you lock in with one vendor, de-coupling becomes a migraine when you want to end your cooperation with them.

 FAQs